roger-rkd/roger-rkd/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on MERN
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Cloud Computing
-- 📫 How to reach me: ...
+- 📫 How to reach me: @r
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->